patricknoda11/Warehouse-Project/README.md

 pattern into the current inventory display found on the GUI's main JFrame window to update every time a package is imported, exported, or whenever a saved file is loaded.

-- eliminate the uni-directional association between all the dialog classes and the warehouse class
+- eliminate the uni-directional association between all the Dialog classes and the Warehouse class
 - eliminate the uni-directional association between ImportDialog and Package
 - eliminate the uni-directional association between ExportDialog and Package
 - integrate the Observer design pattern to make the current inventory display update every time changes are made to